 Based on the criteria of GASB Statement No 61, The Financial Reporting Entity: Omnibus - an amendment of GASB Statements No. 14 and No. 34, the Library does not have any component units.
-The Friends of the Library, while a potential component unit, is not significant to the Library and, therefore, has been excluded from its reporting entity.
+The Lake Bluff Public Library Foundation and the Friends of the Library, while potential component units, are not significant to the Library and, therefore, have been excluded from its reporting entity.